benjoabrasado25/zc.inventory/README.md

-# Z Inventory - WordPress Inventory Management System
+# ZCA Inventory - WordPress Inventory Management System

 A comprehensive inventory management plugin for WordPress with POS (Point of Sale) functionality, designed for small to medium businesses.